-Interstellar is a lesson from the bowels of your most vivid high school hell.
+Interstellar is a lesson in physics from the bowels of your most vivid high school hell.
 This review is an educational adventure and a guide through one of the best movies I’ve seen this year.

 So, what exactly do the dimensions mean?
 We are beings that live in a three-dimensional space.
 Length, Width, and Height, are the three dimensions we live in–the space we occupy.
 The concept that there could be 4 dimensions means that length, width, and height, would exist with time.
 Now in our 3 dimensions, time is linear, always moving forward and infinite.
 If a being exists within 4 dimensions, they would be able to manipulate time, so that it is no longer linear but would be a series of events that could be accessed.
-If you wanted to, you could pinpoint an exact event in the future and exist within it.
+If you wanted to, you could pinpoint an exact time in the future and exist within it.
 Time would exist outside of its usual state.

 Confusing?
 Let me make it better.
 Our future ancestors are so advanced that they can create wormholes and four-dimensional areas, wherever they like.
 Plus, they can travel forward and backward in time.
-They put out the wormhole and tesseract as tools, to help the past generations get to the planet where in many generations in the future, they will be able to have advanced to their fifth dimensional state.
+They put out the wormhole and tesseract as tools, to help the past generations get to the planet where in many generations in the future, they will be able to have advanced to their fifth-dimensional state.

 Cooper realizes he is the ghost that Murphy had seen all along.
-From behind the bookcase, he can communicate by pushing her books off the bookcase.
+From behind the bookcase, he can communicate by pushing her books off the bookshelf.
 He eventually uses the dust through the window to write to her, providing himself (from the past), with the coordinates for NASA.
-Cooper then maneuvers through time to the future, when the adult Murphy, returns to her room looking for answers.
-In this 4 dimensional space, he is able to communicate with the robot who is collecting information from within the black hole.
+Cooper then maneuvers through time to the future, when the adult Murphy, returns to her bedroom looking for answers.
+In this 4 dimensional space, he can communicate with the robot who is collecting information from within the black hole.
 To get that information to Murphy at this point and time, he uses morse code on the hands of the watch that he gave Murphy before he left for his mission.
 Murphy sees the hands of the watch twitching and knows its morse code.
 Cooper is then released from the Tesseract and ends up near Saturn.

 What did you think of Interstellar?
 How do you think they did with the physics in this movie?
 Comment below or message me here to talk more physics and Interstellar gossip ->